evans-nyang/healthcare-facilities/healthcare_assistant/README.md

 - Streamlit: An open-source app framework that allows developers to create interactive web applications with simple Python scripts.

+- React: A JavaScript library for building user interfaces.
+It is used to create the front end of the application.

 ## Run it

 Navigate to the `healthcare_assistant` directory from the root directory: